-Most of the work of the Service is demand led, either from complaints received from members of the public or local businesses; requests for advice from local businesses or requests for action from other agencies.
+- 5.5.1 Most of the work of the Service is demand led, either as a result of complaints received from members of the public and businesses or requests for advice from local traders and other agencies.
 There have never been sufficient resources to enforce all the legislation assigned to the Service so a high degree of prioritisation occurs on a daily basis.
-During the course of 2007/08, additional statutory duties have been placed on the Service as a result of new legislation, i.e. the Copyright, Designs and Patents Act 1988 and the Home Information Packs Regulations 2007.
 The Service has been placed under considerable pressure over the last two years in trying to cope with new legislation and other demands from both businesses and consumers without the necessary resources to carry this out.
-In particular the Service has been given the duty to enforce legislation relating to the sale of alcohol to underage children; a new system of registration and enforcement of the legislation relating to the sale of fireworks; demand for more enforcement of illegal DVD sales and other counterfeit goods right across the Consortium area.
 The Service recognises that the illicit sales of age restricted goods cannot be stemmed by enforcement alone and that regular education of retailers and their staff is required.
 To that end, the Service is committed to sign up at least 500 members to its 'Responsible Trader Scheme' which gives businesses the necessary tools to prevent such sales to underage children.
-Checking businesses for compliance with their obligations with respect to age restricted sales is regularly carried with our child volunteers and invariably this includes operations at weekends and evenings.
-Another persistent issue with the

-Service is the huge volumes of counterfeit DVDs and clothing that are sold across the boroughs.
-Again, much of this enforcement is carried out at weekends or outside normal hours for which overtime has to be paid to our staff.
-As such, the Service does not have the resources to respond to all these demands.

-- 5.5.4 Prosecution work is also prioritised in order to minimise the cost of proceedings and maximise the protection of the public.
-The implications of instituting legal proceeding in a particular case are carefully weighed up before a decision to proceed is made.
+Checking businesses for compliance with respect to age restricted sales is regularly carried with our child volunteers and invariably this includes operations at weekends and evenings.
+Another persistent issue with the Service is the huge volume of counterfeit and unsafe goods that are sold across the boroughs.
+Again, much of this enforcement is carried out at weekends or outside normal office hours for which overtime has to be paid to our staff.
+As such, the Service does not have the resources to respond to all these demands. - 5.5.4 Prosecution work is also prioritised in order to minimise the cost of proceedings and maximise the protection of the public.
+The implications of instituting legal proceeding in a particular case are carefully weighed up before a decision to prosecute is made.
 Carrying out prosecutions "in house" is extremely successful as very few cases are lost and the Service saves a considerable amount of money each year in legal fees.
-Many more defendants, however, are now opting for Crown Court trial which involves the cost of instructing counsel and an increasing number require the assistance of interpreters, which places an increased cost on the Service.
-The Criminal Procedure & Investigation Act has placed extra burdens on the Service, in particular having to identify a separate "Disclosures Officer" to catalogue evidence in greater detail and to retain that evidence after the conclusion of a case for a longer period of time.
-The Human Rights Act and the Regulation of Investigatory Powers Act place additional demands on our investigations and senior officers and our investigations are subject to external scrutiny by Commissioners appointed by the Home Office. - 5.5.5 Many staff put in extra effort often in their own time to produce additional work without compromising the targets set.
-These include:- talks; displays; exhibitions; press releases; supervising work experience students; liaising with schools; and the achievement of various awards such as Investors in People and Chartemark.
+Many more defendants, however, are now opting for Crown Court trial which involves the cost of instructing Counsel and an increasing number require the assistance of interpreters, which places an increased financial burden on the Service.
+The Human Rights Act and the Regulation of Investigatory Powers Act also places additional demands on our investigations and senior officers and our investigations are subject to external scrutiny by Commissioners appointed by the Home Office. - 5.5.5 Many staff put in extra effort often in their own time to produce additional work without compromising the targets set.
+These include:- talks; displays; exhibitions; press releases; supervising work experience students and liaising with schools to provide information on trading standards matters to the consumers of tomorrow.
 This extra work is a direct reflection of the high commitment of staff.
 However, any further reduction in the budgets would mean that this very important area of work would have to cease.

-5.6 2007/2008 Budget Required.
+5.6 Proposed 2010/2011 Budget.

-The required budget for the Consortium for 2009/2010, including any unavoidable inflation is £1,829,280.
+The required budget for the Consortium for 2010/2011, which only includes an inflation increase of 0.75% from the previous year's budget, is £1,714,046.
 This would be apportioned between the boroughs as follows:-

-Fixed Costs (43.2% of Total) Activity Costs (56.8% of Total) Total Costs Brent (54.05%) £392,258 + £64,517 £531,951 £924,209 +£64,517 =£988,726 Harrow (45.95%) £333,474 £507,080 £840,554 TOTAL £725,732 +£64,517 = £790,249 £1,039,031 £1,764,763 +£64,517 =£1,829,280
+Fixed Costs (42% of Total) Activity Costs (58% of Total) Total Costs

+Brent (52%) £374,172 £517,092 £891,264

+Harrow (48%) £345,390 £477,392 £822,782

+TOTAL £719,562 £994,484 £1,714,046